Ben Roethlisberger: 2004

 On October 31, he had one of his biggest games, leading the Steelers to a 34–20 victory over the defending Super Bowl champion and previously undefeated New England Patriots, ending their NFL-record 21-game winning streak.
 He completed 18 of 24 pass attempts for 196 yards, two touchdowns, and no turnovers.
 The next game, the Steelers defeated the also previously undefeated Philadelphia Eagles 27–3, with Roethlisberger going 11 of 18 for 183 yards, with two touchdowns and one interception.

 On December 5, he led the Steelers to a 17–16 victory over the Jacksonville Jaguars.
 He was near-perfect on the night, completing 14 of 17 passes for 226 yards and two touchdowns.
 Jeff Reed's 37-yard field goal in the final minute gave the Steelers and Roethlisberger their tenth straight win.

 Two weeks later, Roethlisberger faced off against the New York Giants and the first overall pick of the 2004 draft, Eli Manning.
 Roethlisberger posted his first career 300-yard passing game, with 18 of 28 passes for 316 yards and a touchdown.
 He led his fifth game-winning drive of the season, capping a drive with a Jerome Bettis touchdown run for a 33–30 victory.
-Eli Manning threw an interception with 3:19 remaining to seal the game for Pittsburgh.

 In the Divisional Round of the playoffs against the New York Jets, Roethlisberger threw two interceptions.
 One interception was returned for a touchdown, and the other was thrown with 2:03 left in the fourth quarter, which set up a potential game-winning field goal by Jets kicker Doug Brien.
 Brien missed the kick as time expired (his second missed kick in the last two minutes of the game), forcing the game into overtime.
 In overtime, Roethlisberger led the Steelers down the field and put them in position for the game-winning field goal, a 33-yard attempt that was made by Jeff Reed, sending the Steelers into the AFC Championship for the fourth time in 10 years.

 On January 23 in the AFC Championship Game in Pittsburgh, Roethlisberger completed 14 of 24 pass attempts for 226 yards and two touchdowns, but he also threw three costly interceptions, one of which was returned 87 yards for a touchdown by Rodney Harrison.
 The Steelers lost the game to the eventual Super Bowl champions, the New England Patriots, by a score of 41–27.